nick8592/YOLO-NCNN-Deployment-Guide/README.md

 make -j16
 make install
 ```

-run demo, verified installation
+### Verify Installation by Running Demo

 ```bash
 cd ../examples
 ../build/examples/squeezenet ../images/256-ncnn.png
 ```

-If show below results, then installation success
+If you see output similar to:

 ```
 532 = 0.165649
 920 = 0.094421
 716 = 0.062408
 ```

+Then the installation was successful.

+---

-## YOLOv5
+## YOLOv5 Setup

 ### 1. Install PyTorch and Dependencies

-*Note: Adjust the PyTorch install command according to your device and CUDA version.*
+*Adjust the PyTorch version for your CUDA version if needed.*

 ```bash
 pip install torch==1.13.1+cu117 torchvision==0.14.1+cu117 --extra-index-url https://download.pytorch.org/whl/cu117